al-nafis/firebase-exercise/README.md

 # firebase-exercise

-This is just an Android Firebase Exercise
+This is an Android Firebase Exercise

-A very basic implementation of User Authentication, Data storing and retrieving using RxKotlin
+A basic implementation of User Authentication, Data storing and retrieving from Realtime Database and Firestore using RxKotlin